Hasnain839/WebAppTask/README.md

 # WebAppTask
- My ASP.NET Core CRUD Project
+ My ASP.NET Core CRUD Project Using MVC

 This is a simple web application built using ASP.NET Core 6, Entity Framework Core, and SQL Server.
 The application allows users to perform CRUD operations on a list of products and manage product categories and tags.